 There are many other tools you can use to further view backlinks and see backlinks that your competitors have.
-For example, Ubbersuggest, Ahrefs, DeadLinkChecker, SEMrush are among many of them you can use to check out backlinks of others websites.
+For example, Ubbersuggest, Ahrefs, DeadLinkChecker, and SEMrush are among many of them you can use to check out backlinks of other websites.

-You will notice changes from time to time as some link more or some link away from your site.
+You will notice changes from time to time as some links more or some links away from your site.
 It’s a great way to know who links to you.
 Now, there is a newer feature that shows you your latest links as well.

 To have your backlinks ranked faster by the search engines, check out this article from my blogger friend Moss Clement —-> Index Backlinks Quicker.There are many other tools you can use to further view backlinks and see backlinks that your competitors have. #SEOTips Click To Tweet

 I love using a plugin to find my own internal links, do you use one as well?
 The broken link checker is a plugin.
 It is easy to use and helps you keep your broken links down to zero.

 You can either unlink the link or replace it with another in a matter of seconds.